MystenLabs/sui/crates/sui-framework/docs/object.md

 ## Function `address_from_bytes`

-Convert raw bytes into an address
+Convert raw bytes into an address, aborts if supplied too many or too few bytes.

 <pre><code><b>public</b> <b>fun</b> <a href="object.md#0x2_object_address_from_bytes">address_from_bytes</a>(bytes: <a href="">vector</a>&lt;u8&gt;): <b>address</b>